Maculopapular cutaneous mastocytosis

 What is maculopapular cutaneous mastocytosis?

-Urticaria pigmentosa is the name given to a type of mastocytosis, in which there are brown patches on the skin due to abnormal collections of mast cells.
+Maculopapular cutaneous mastocytosis is also called urticaria pigmentosa.
+It is the most common type of cutaneous mastocytosis, a condition where there are brown patches or freckles on the skin due to abnormal collections of mast cells.

-Urticaria pigmentosa most often affects infants, with the first patches appearing at a few months of age.
-They are often confused with insect bites at first, but persist and gradually increase in number for several months or years.
+Maculopapular cutaneous mastocytosis most often affects infants, with the first patches appearing at a few months of age.
+They patches are often confused with moles or with insect bites at first, but the lesions persist and gradually increase in number for several months or years.
 They can appear on any part of the body including the scalp, face, trunk and limbs.

-In young children, it is common for the patches to blister when rubbed.
-If many patches are activated at the same time the infant may become irritable but is uncommon for severe symptoms to arise.
+In young children, it is common for the mastocytosis patches to blister when rubbed.
+If many patches are rubbed or activate spontaneously at the same time, the infant may become irritable, but is uncommon for severe symptoms to arise.

-Over the next few years the urticaria pigmentosa becomes less irritable and eventually the patches fade away.
+Over time, the mastocytosis becomes less itchy and eventually the patches fade away.
 By the teenage years, most patches will have gone.

-Localised urticaria pigmentosa has rarely been reported to arise in an area of radiation treatment for breast cancer for unknown reasons.
+Localised cutaneous mastocytosis has rarely been reported to arise in an area of radiation treatment for breast cancer for unknown reasons.

-Exercise or heat can aggravate symptoms.
+Exercise or heat can aggravate symptoms of cutaneous mastocytosis.
 A severe reaction can result in flushing and faintness.